ashimbadrie/lara-core/README.md

 ```

-Once we have our model, data controller and manager we can now create our API resources to point to the CRUD logic.
+Once we have our *data model*, *data controller* and *data manager* set up we can now create our API resources to point to the CRUD logic.
 Inside the routes/api.php file, we add the following

 ```php